7 Most Common Types of Data Breaches

 In 2023, a Tesla employee leaked personal data of over 75,000 employees to a German news outlet.
 The data included names, addresses, and Social Security numbers.
 Tesla confirmed it was an insider who violated company policies.

-Least privilege access limits what any single person can reach.
-Data loss prevention (DLP) tools flag sensitive data leaving the network.
-Access reviews catch permission creep.
-And insider threat detection watches for anomalous behavior from legitimate accounts.
+Beyond the Tesla-specific defenses, least privilege access limits what any single person can reach, and insider threat detection watches for unusual behavior from legitimate accounts.

 Type 5: Supply Chain Breaches